Program

 Overview

-The Annual Conference will be held in Baltimore, Maryland, at the Royal Sonesta Habor Court September 25-26, 2024.
+The Annual Conference will be held in Baltimore, Maryland, at the Royal Sonesta Harbor Court September 25-26, 2024.
 A significant proportion of the 2024 FIT’NG Conference is devoted to interactive events such as workshops and poster sessions to maximize engagement across our community.

 Conference sessions this year are focused on fetal, infant, toddler, or longitudinal scientific content (covering the three developmental windows that are the focus of our society) and will be centered around key current themes in our field including: brain and behavioral states, brain network development, cognitive development, methods development, and social development.